c42f/tinyformat/README.rst

 Tinyformat was written by Chris Foster [chris42f (at) gmail (d0t) com].
 The implementation owes much to ``boost::format`` for showing that it's fairly easy to use stream based formatting to simulate most of the ``printf()`` syntax.
-Douglas Gregor's introduction to varadic templates -- see http://www.generic-programming.org/~dgregor/cpp/variadic-templates.html -- was also helpful, especially since it solves exactly the ``printf()`` problem for the case of trivial format strings.
+Douglas Gregor's introduction to variadic templates -- see http://www.generic-programming.org/~dgregor/cpp/variadic-templates.html -- was also helpful, especially since it solves exactly the ``printf()`` problem for the case of trivial format strings.